shivamsandy/ai-data-engineering-pipeline/README.md

-# Zomato AI Data Engineering — End-to-End Project
+# ai-data-engineering-pipeline — End-to-End Project

 A complete batch data pipeline that takes Zomato-style food delivery data from raw CSVs all the way to AI-powered analytics: